archangelq/angular-rails-template-app/README.md

 # Elvis Sandwich #
-## Rails and AngularJS go together like peanut butter, banana and bacon ##
+## Rails, AngularJS, and Bootstrap go together like peanut butter, banana and bacon ##

-Want to get working with Rails and AngularJS quick and easy?
+Want to get working with Rails, AngularJS, and Bootstrap quick and easy?
 Don't want to have to worry about getting your angular app working with the asset pipeline?
 Here's the place to get started.

 If you haven't already, create your new app like so: